Structure and stability of high-redshift galaxies in cosmological simulations: Toomre analysis

 In some recent work \citep[e.g.,][]{reina-campos_kruijssen17, pfeffer_etal18}, the Toomre mass was defined alternatively as the mass within $\lcrit$:

 The two definitions are related by

 For dense clumps with $Q<1$, the alternative $\tilde{M}_T$ can significantly overestimate the Toomre mass.

-The original Toomre criterion applies to a fully gaseous disk.
+The original Toomre criterion applies to a fully gaseous, rotating, thin disc, under linear perturbations.
 Real galaxies, and our simulated galaxies, contain gas, stars, and dark matter.
-While the dark matter has much larger velocity dispersion and does not significantly affect disk stability, stars have velocity dispersion comparable to gas and contribute additional gravitational force.
-Different velocity dispersions, and the corresponding different scaleheights above the disk plane, of the stellar and gaseous components mean that they affect the stability criterion in a more complicated way. \citet{Rafikov:2001aa} presents a detailed analysis of the stability of multi-component disks and provides a modified criterion:
+While the dark matter has much larger velocity dispersion and does not significantly affect disc stability, stars have velocity dispersion comparable to gas and contribute additional gravitational force.
+Different velocity dispersions, and the corresponding different scaleheights above the disc plane, of the stellar and gaseous components mean that they affect the stability criterion in a more complicated way. \citet{Rafikov:2001aa} presents a detailed analysis of the stability of multi-component discs and provides a modified criterion:

 where $q\equiv k{\sigma}_*/\kappa$, $\xi\equiv {\sigma}_g/{\sigma}_*$, $I_0$ is modified Bessel function of the first kind, and $Q_*$ and $Q_g$ are the separate parameters for stars and gas.
 The maximum is taken over values of the perturbation wavenumber $k=2\pi/\lambda$.
-This criterion has been adopted in some simulations of galactic disks \citep[e.g.,][]{Li:2005aa}.
+This criterion has been adopted in some simulations of galactic discs \citep[e.g.,][]{Li:2005aa}.

 \citet{Romeo:2011aa} and \citet{Romeo:2013aa} suggest a simplified version of the modified $Q$ parameter and show that it reasonably accurately reproduces Rafikov's criterion.
 The modified parameter for $N$ components of the matter distribution is